canonical/certification-docs/Self-Test_Guide.rst

 - Internet connection

-  - The SUT must be able to talk to the Internet in order to download a significant amount of packages from the nVidia repos.
+  - The SUT must be able to talk to the Internet in order to download a significant number of packages from the nVidia repos.

 Setting Up a GPGPU for Testing
 ------------------------------

-Recently, new tests cases have been added to test that nVidia GPGPUs work with Ubuntu.
-With this addition, GPGPUs can be certified on any Ubuntu LTS Release or Point Release starting with Ubuntu 16.04 LTS using the 4.4 kernel.
+New tests cases have been added to test that nVidia GPGPUs work with Ubuntu.
+With this addition, GPGPUs can be certified on any Ubuntu LTS Release or Point Release starting with Ubuntu 18.04 LTS using the 4.15 kernel.

 The tool to set up the GPGPU environment for testing is included in the ``plainbox-provider-certification-server`` package and is installed any time the